Women for Conservation’s latest sustainable livelihoods success has been empowering women owned microbusinesses in El Dorado.

 Despite the benefits associated with female entrepreneurship, there are still many barriers to getting started.
 Research published by the Inter-American Development Bank shows that lack of access to training is one of the top reasons women struggle to establish their own businesses, which is why providing programs like ours has the power to make such a difference.
 Despite the barriers, The National Federation for Women’s Business Ownership (NFWBO) reports that women are essential to economic growth, finding that women owned businesses are responsible for 19% of GDP in Latin America.

-Women for Conservation believes that the key to biodiversity protection requires a multifaceted socio-economic approach.
-By empowering our first cohort of women from this program, we are investing in a future that will mutually benefit Colombian communities and biodiversity.
+Women for Conservation knows that the key to biodiversity protection requires a multifaceted socio-economic approach.
+By empowering our first cohort of women from this program, we are investing in a future that will mutually benefit Colombian communities and nature.

-We are so proud of these women and hope you will get the chance to visit Colombia and taste their amazing culinary creations!
+We are so proud of these women and hope you will get the chance to visit us in Colombia and taste their amazing culinary creations!